-If the parents of the student do not agree with the Superintendent's decision, they may send the harassment grievance to the Board within seven (7) school days after they receive the Superintendent's decision.
-A copy of the harassment grievance is to be given to the Superintendent.
+If the parents of the student do not agree with the Regional Manager's decision, they may send the harassment grievance to the Board within seven (7) school days after they receive the Regional Manager's decision.
+A copy of the harassment grievance is to be given to the Regional Manager and the Principal.
 The Board will take action at its next regularly scheduled meeting.
 The Board will communicate its decision to the grieving party within thirty (30) days.